jamesplease/redux-resource/docs/introduction/core-concepts.md

 # Core Concepts

-Understanding these core concepts should help you learn and use resourceful-redux.
+Understanding these core concepts will help you learn and use resourceful-redux.

 ### Resources

-A resource is an abstract object that you interact with in your application.
+A resource is an entity that you interact with in your application.
 For instance, if your web application manages a public library, then you might have two resources: "books" and "members."

 Resources typically have attributes, such as a "name" or "releaseYear."

+Resources don't necessarily need to represent tangible objects.
+They can be more abstract things, too, such as "workflows" or "permissions."

 In resourceful-redux, each resource will be kept in its own [slice](http://redux.js.org/docs/recipes/reducers/UsingCombineReducers.html) of